-In this picture you can see the rudder quadrant and the Starboard shim I made to attach the rudder position sensor arm to.
+For this particular installation I chose SS tube and Starboard marine lumber.
 Starboard is a high modulus engineered plastic sheet product available in thicknesses to 3/4 inch.
-Starboard is impervious to moisture and rot and is very well suited for use on a boat that is why I chose to use it.
-It works, cuts and taps similarly to wood and is a tremendously useful but very expensive product.
+Starboard is impervious to moisture and rot and is very well suited for certain uses on a boat.
+It works & cuts similarly to wood and is a tremendously useful but very expensive product.
 For small jobs like this I always save "Starboard" end cuts or waste material from bigger jobs..

 Rudder Position Sensor Base

 On this particular Catalina there was already a fiberglass shelf for the water heater.
 The shelf was perfectly level and very close to the steering quadrant.
 This was good because I the RPS needed to be on the same plane as the quadrant.
 All I now needed was to come up with was a mounting bracket.
 The bracket for the RPS only needed to elevate the sensor, and make it level with the quadrant, but unfortunately you can't just buy a pre-made bracket in that size.
 Fortunately, because of the water heater shelf, the bracket did not need to be of an odd angle defined by the hulls shape as can often be the case.

 After considering the numerous options I decided to make a bracket out of one inch stainless steel rail / dodger tubing and two 90 degree stainless steel deck fittings.
 I measured for the bracket height by laying a flat edge across the quadrant and measuring from the flat edge to the the water heater shelf.
 I then subtracted, one half inch of total height, for the Starboard base plate the sensor would eventually be bolted to.
 While these fittings are costly they were a huge labor savor so in the end it was less costly to use more expensive components than to run up labor costs.